magmukendi/cs50x/week4/notes.md

 - ftell(): tells you at what(byte) position you are at within a file.
 - feof(): tells if I have read to the end of a file
 - ferror(): indicates whether an error occured in working with a file.

+  2022.12.04:

+  Today I was solving the filter problem set.
+And I came accross a very interesting problem: Sobel Operator.

+  It is used in image processing and computer vision, particularly within edge detection algortithms where it creates and image emphasising on edges.

+  I also started workign on the recover  provblem set.
+Which is a problem in which I try to recover the JPEGs from a forensic image.